giovanni-orciuolo/yoyoma-telegram/README.md

-cyanide - Generate and send a random Cyanide and Happiness comic coin - Just flips a coin ytaudio - Search a video on Youtube and download audio from it pokefusion - Generate a random Pokémon fusion and prints its Pokédex entry
+cyanide - Generate and send a random Cyanide and Happiness comic coin - Just flips a coin ytaudio - Search a video on Youtube and download audio from it pokefusion - Generate a random Pokémon fusion and prints its Pokédex entry [Not working yet on Docker] stickerid - Get a sticker id
 ```

 There are also some random hears just for the sake of it